aws-samples/no-tears-cluster/README.md

 ![image](https://user-images.githubusercontent.com/5545980/79008676-bbe20100-7b12-11ea-8f08-cd9b32415221.png)

 ### Step 2
+Fill out the **UserPasswordParameter** with a desired password, you'll be prompted to change it later.

-Leave all the parameters as they are and click "Next":
+Leave all the other parameters as they are and click "Next":

 ![image](https://user-images.githubusercontent.com/5545980/79008772-f481da80-7b12-11ea-852d-66d6963ecfb4.png)